Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Multilingual Warm-Start Adaptation

 \section{Multilingual Warm-Start Adaptation}

-The aforementioned approaches \textbf{\textsc{Mtl}} and \textbf{\textsc{Mtl-Joint}} exploit translated data by training the model on the union set of the data from source language and the machine-translated data in target language(s).
-According to the results in~\citet{yang-etal-2019-paws,huang-etal-2019-unicoder,conneau-etal-2020-unsupervised}, such simple ``combination'' strategy already gives considerable improvement, it is believed that designing the advanced ones for incorporating the translated data can further boost the performance.
+The aforementioned \textbf{\textsc{Mtl}} exploits the translated data by training the model on the union set of the data from source language and the machine-translated data in target languages.
+According to the results in~\citet{fei-etal-2020-cross}, such simple ``combination'' already gives considerable improvement, plausibly, designing advanced strategies for incorporating the translated data can further boost the performance.
 With this motivation, we propose Multilingual Warm-Start adaptation (\textbf{\textsc{Mtl-Ws}}), a ``\textit{warmup-then-adaptation}'' framework, to optimize the usage of the translated data while inheriting the cross-lingual capability of mPTLMs.